 About The Author

-I am a UK tech blogger and have been in the industry for over 5 years now running Mighty Gadget, its sister sites and contributing to other sites around the web.
+I am a UK tech blogger and have been in the industry for over 10 years now running Mighty Gadget, its sister sites and contributing to other sites around the web.
 I am passionate about all tech including mobile, wearable, and home automation.
 I am also a fitness fanatic so cover as much fitness tech as possible.

 No related posts.